DHTMLX/docs-todolist/docs/guides/integration_with_react.md

 #### Add styles

-To display the To Do List correctly, provide the corresponding styles.
+Set up styles so the To Do List renders correctly.
 Use the *index.css* file to set styles for the To Do List and its containers.
 The example below defines layout dimensions for the page:

 ~~~css title="index.css"
 /* styles for the initial page */